amd/ryzen-ai-documentation/docs/inst.rst

 The ``ryzen-ai-sw-1.0`` package contains a test to verify that the Ryzen AI software is correctly installed.
 This installation test can be found in the ``quicktest`` folder.

-- If the ``quicktest`` folder does not contain any sample image, download an image from cifar-10 dataset
+- If the ``ryzen-ai-sw-1.0\ryzen-ai-sw-1.0\quicktest`` folder does not contain any sample image, download an image from cifar-10 dataset

   https://www.cs.toronto.edu/~kriz/cifar.html and save it in .png format.